This course is delivered online in a Problem-Based Learning format.

 Assessment will be accomplished at the end of each on-line lesson by an evaluation of the quality of the answers presented to the instructors and the level of participation by the student.
 The course grade is based on participation in the group discussion of the lesson material and the case assignments.

-Dr. Monika Naus: Dr. Naus holds an MD, Masters of Health Science, FACPM and FRCPC (Community Medicine)
+Dr. Monika Naus: Dr. Naus holds an MD, Masters of Health Sciences, FACPM and FRCPC (Public Health and Preventive Medicine)

 For information on the Certificate in Infection Prevention and Control please visit: http://pathology.ubc.ca/educational-programs/infection-prevention-and-control-certificate/